MicrochipTech/PIC32CXBZ2_WBZ45x_THREAD_CO-PROCESSOR/README.md

 - Ensure the configuration of FreeRTOS is as below.
 Total heap size should be 61440.

 ![](Docs/RTOS_Config.png)

+- In FreeRTOS configuration options, go to RTOS Configurations->Include components and make sure xTaskAbortDelay is selected.

 - From Device Resources, go to Libraries->Harmony->System Services and add COMMAND.
 Ensure the below configuration.